Arab lobby in the United States: Power of lobby

 Academics Ali A. Mazrui and Nabeel A. Khoury have written about the virtual non-existence of an Arab lobby in America.

-In a 2007 State Department Foreign Press Center Briefing James Zogby of the Arab American Institute denied Arab Americans lobby for Arab governments.
+In a 2007 State Department Foreign Press Center Briefing James Zogby of the Arab American Institute denied that Arab Americans lobby for Arab governments.
 He told an audience: "There are many Arab lobbies.
 Each Arab government hires lobbyists to do their work for them.
 And we Arab Americans are not an Arab lobby.
 I think that the thing in the Jewish community that's interesting is that the Jewish community is supportive of Israel and the Israeli Government works very closely with elements in the American Jewish community around a convergence of ideas and issues and interests, and that has created the sense of an Israel lobby."
 Zogby also said "The reality about Arab Americans is that we are emerging as a political group."

 Researchers Sherri Replogle and Khalil Marrar write: "While pro-Arab lobbying pales in comparison to those of the pro-Israel lobby, the end of the Cold-War, the current war on terrorism, and clear American and international support for the two-state solution as manifested by public opinion polls, policymakers' statements, and United Nations Security Council Resolutions 1397 and 1515, provide the pro-Arab lobby with a crucial opportunity to realize its vision of Palestinian statehood."

 In 2010 lobbyists paid by the government of Egypt succeeded in preventing the Senate from passing a bill calling on Egypt to curtail human rights abuses.

+Project Endgame

+Project Endgame was a Qatar founded espionage campaign targeting U.S. lawmakers.
+During March 2017 the American company Global Risk Advisors (GRA) that was formed by an ex-CIA officer by the name of Kevin Chalker, created a plan to fight against U.S. lawmakers who opposed Qatar’s support for Islamist groups like Hamas and the Muslim Brotherhood.

+Recent UAE lobbying against Arab League Gaza plans

+The UAE has reportedly intensified lobbying efforts to undermine Egypt's Arab League-backed Gaza reconstruction plan, with Emirati officials pressuring the Trump administration to condition military aid to Egypt on Cairo's withdrawal of its proposal.
+Ambassador Yousef al-Otaiba allegedly targeted lawmakers and Trump allies to promote the forced displacement of Gazans, countering the Arab consensus.
+This aligns with broader Emirati lobbying patterns, including a $64 million expenditure on U.S. influence campaigns (2020-2021) and efforts to secure advanced arms sales.